Hranice (Přerov District): Administrative division

 Středolesí and Uhřínov form an exclave of the municipal territory.

 Etymology

-The name Hranice literally means "border".
+The name Hranice literally means 'border' in Czech.
 It is sometimes called Hranice na Moravě ("Hranice in Moravia") to distinguish from other places with the same name.

 Geography

 Hranice is located about 22 km northeast of Přerov and 33 km east of Olomouc.
 It lies mostly in the Moravian Gate lowland.
 The exclave of the municipal territory lies already in the Nízký Jeseník mountain range and contains the highest point of Hranice, which is the hill Studená at 626 m above sea level.
 The Bečva River flows through the town.

 The deepest pit cave in the Czech Republic, Hranice Abyss with a length of 473.5 m, is located by the town.
 With a water depth of 404 m, it is also the deepest flooded abyss in the world.